littletoff/phdevice/README.md

-This is Ben's Ph Sonde project for Matura Arbeit.
+This is Ben's pH-Sonde project for his Maturaarbeit.